 - Increased revenue by displacing illegal products from the market

-- Equal competitive conditions
+- Equal competition conditions

 - Process optimization and cost reduction